John August: Career

-August's debut film was 1999's critically acclaimed crime-comedy Go, directed by Doug Liman, for which he also served as co-producer and second unit director.
-The film performed moderately at the box office, but was well received, and has since become a cult classic.
+August's debut film was 1999's crime-comedy Go, directed by Doug Liman, for which he also served as co-producer and second unit director.

 After Go finished filming, August and Melissa McCarthy, who had a small role in the film, ran into each other in a coffee shop, and August told McCarthy that he had written a short film with her in mind.
 The short film, God, was shot after Go, but finished and released before.
 It has been credited as one of the early showcases of McCarthy's comedic talent.

 August created his first television show, D.C., in 2000 for The WB.
 The series was produced by Law & Order creator Dick Wolf, with August serving as co-executive producer.
 Seven episodes were produced, though only four aired.
 In the same year, August also wrote the animated science fiction feature Titan A.E., and the McG-directed Charlie's Angels.

 In the fall of 1998, while Go was still in post-production, August had acquired the film rights to Daniel Wallace's novel Big Fish after reading it as a not-yet published manuscript.
 His adaptation became the 2003 Tim Burton film of the same name and earned August a 2003 BAFTA Award nomination for Best Adapted Screenplay.

-He returned to the world of Charlie's Angels to write its sequel, 2003's Charlie's Angels: Full Throttle.
+He wrote the 2003 film sequel, Charlie's Angels: Full Throttle.
 August has spoken about the difficult production process for the film.

-He reunited with Big Fish director Burton in 2005 for Charlie and the Chocolate Factory, an adaptation of Roald Dahl's classic children's book.
+He reunited with Big Fish director Burton in 2005 for Charlie and the Chocolate Factory, an adaptation of Roald Dahl's children's book.
 August had written to Dahl as part of a third grade class project, and received a postcard reply.
 Though the reply was a form letter, August still had it, decades later, when he adapted the book.
-He earned a 2006 Grammy nomination for his lyrics for “Wonka's Welcome Song” from the film.
+He earned a 2006 Grammy nomination for his lyrics for "Wonka's Welcome Song" from the film.
 He collaborated for a third time with Burton on the stop-motion animated fantasy Corpse Bride, also released in 2005.
 The two films were in production simultaneously, with actors including Johnny Depp, Helena Bonham Carter and Christopher Lee appearing in both.
 The film marked the third of five produced collaborations to date between August and Burton.